sxu12/page/index.md

 ### 1. Biography & Research Interests
 Shengjie Xu received a Ph.D. degree in [Computer Engineering](https://engineering.unl.edu/ece/) from [University of Nebraska-Lincoln](https://www.unl.edu/) in 2019, and an M.S. degree in [Telecommunications](https://www.sci.pitt.edu/academics/masters-degrees/telecommunications-ms) from [University of Pittsburgh](https://www.pitt.edu/) in 2014.
 Before that, he held a B.E. degree in Computer Science and Information Security in 2012.
 His research interests include **AI-driven cybersecurity**, **secure edge computing**, and **critical infrastructure protection**.

-Dr. Xu is an incoming assistant professor in the Management Information Systems Department in the [Fowler College of Business](https://business.sdsu.edu/) at [San Diego State University](https://www.sdsu.edu/).
+Starting in August 2022, Dr. Xu will serve as an assistant professor in the Management Information Systems Department in the [Fowler College of Business](https://business.sdsu.edu/) at [San Diego State University](https://www.sdsu.edu/).
 From 2019 to 2022, he was an assistant professor of computer and cyber sciences in the Beacom College of Computer and Cyber Sciences at [Dakota State University](https://dsu.edu/index.html).
 He serves as a Technical Editor for [IEEE Wireless Communications](https://www.comsoc.org/publications/magazines/ieee-wireless-communications/editorial-board) and an Editor for [International Journal of Sensor Networks](https://www.inderscience.com/jhome.php?jcode=ijsnet).
 He has received research grants and contracts from National Science Foundation and Dakota State University.
 He is the recipient of the *IET Journals Premium Award for Best Paper* in 2020 and the *Best Poster Award* from 11th International Conference on the Design of Reliable Communication Networks (DRCN) in 2015.
 He is a member of IEEE and ACM.
 He holds multiple professional certifications in cyber security and computer networking.

 ### 2. Publications
 #### 2.1 Book